Read about Solutionreach's approach to HIPAA and TCPA compliance.

 Canada’s Anti-Spam Legislation (CASL) is a Canadian federal law that regulates commercial electronic messages ("CEMs").
 The legislation applies to any electronic message that encourages participation in a commercial activity and may include messages to email addresses, social media accounts, and text messages to cell phones.
 You can visit the Government of Canada’s website to learn more about CASL.

-It is your responsibility to comply with all aspects of CASL as it relates to sending messages to your patients.
-The Solutionreach Platform is designed with this in mind, and it includes safeguards and features that, if used appropriately, will help you stay compliant.
+While it is your responsibility to comply with all aspects of CASL as it relates to sending messages to your patients, we have designed the Solutionreach Platform to include safeguards and features that, if used appropriately, will help you stay compliant.

-The Solutionreach Platform is designed to give you the most functionality possible when it comes to communicating and engaging with your patients.
+The Solutionreach Platform is designed to give you the most functionality possible when it comes to communicating and engaging with your patients, while also helping you stay compliant with communication rules and regulations.
 As such, the platform allows you some flexibility in the messaging content you create, but you will be asked to confirm and verify that your message content meets certain requirements.
-It is also your responsibility to promptly respond to and immediately honor all patient requests to opt-out or unsubscribe from future email or text messages.
+It is also your responsibility to promptly respond to and immediately honor all patient requests to opt-out or unsubscribe from future messages.

-Please note that, while we are dedicated to giving you tools that will help you stay compliant with HIPAA and TCPA regulations, the information we provide is not legal advice.
+Please note that, while we are dedicated to giving you tools that will help you stay compliant with HIPAA, the TCPA, CASL, and other regulations, the information we provide is not legal advice.
 You are responsible for ensuring the compliance of your patient messages.
 We encourage you to seek out competent legal counsel for specific direction and guidance.